tmm1/flyapp-mastodon/README.md

 You should also regularly update the Postgres and Redis instances:

-- `flyctl image update -a mastodon-mountainash-db` to update Postgres
+- `flyctl image update -a mastodon-example-db` to update Postgres
 - `./bin/fly-redis deploy` to update Redis

 ### Scaling your instance